How to catch up on retirement savings at every age

 Prioritize your financial future

 According to the Pew Research Center, 36% of Americans in their 50s are financially supporting a child while also caring for an elderly parent.
 For many, this can significantly impact their ability to save for retirement.
 If you're struggling with dueling financial obligations, consider speaking with an advisor.
-They can aid you in creating a plan that helps you prioritize your future while meeting your current financial obligations.
+They can help you create a plan that helps you prioritize your future while meeting your current financial obligations.

 In your 60s

 With retirement on the horizon, many people struggle with how to catch up on retirement savings in their 60s.
-However, there are a few strategies that may help you maximize savings during this time.
+There are a few strategies that may help you maximize your savings during this time.

 Protect your savings